Starting a School Leadership Journey.

-This post on becoming a middle leader is a reflection for my NPQML School improvement unit.
+This post on becoming a middle leader is a reflection for my NPQML.
+Specifically a School improvement unit.
 In it I have tried to be honest about the struggles I faced early on my leadership journey.
-A journey that probably started without a map, direction, or appropriate footwear.
+A school leadership journey that probably started without a map, direction, or appropriate footwear.
 I think of myself as a learner.
 I am here to guide and support my teachers to provide the best environment for the students we work with.
-To do this I need to be constantly reflecting on my practice and admitting (at the very least to myself) when I have made mistakes.
+To do this I need to be constantly reflecting on my practice.
+Part of this is admitting (at the very least to myself) when I have made mistakes.
 I have based this post on an article Becky Powell posted on Sec-ed.co.uk entitled Three keys to middle leadership.

 It is hard to run a department without having a clear vision – and I was thrown in at the deep end when I first took my leadership post.